Epsilon Tauri b

-The planet orbits one of the four giant stars in the Hyades cluster that is 2.7 times the mass of the Sun, making it the most massive planet-harboring star.
-This provides evidence that it was an A-type star when it was on the main-sequence.
+The planet orbits one of the four giant stars in the Hyades star cluster, and was the first planet ever discovered in an open cluster.

 Name

 In July 2014, the International Astronomical Union (IAU) launched NameExoWorlds, a process for giving proper names to certain exoplanets.
 The process involved public nomination and voting for the new names.
 In December 2015, the IAU announced the winning name was Amateru for this planet.
 The name was based on that submitted by the Kamagari Astronomical Observatory of Kure, Hiroshima Prefecture, Japan: namely 'Amaterasu', the Shinto goddess of the Sun, born from the left eye of the god Izanagi.
 The IAU substituted 'Amateru' - which is a common Japanese appellation for shrines when they enshrine Amaterasu - because 'Amaterasu' is already used for asteroid 10385 Amaterasu.